Boon67/ClearBladeEdgeDeploymentScript/README.md

 # ClearBladeEdgeDeploymentScript
-Interactive Deployment Script to Deploy the ClearBlade Edge Binaries
+Interactive Deployment Script to Deploy the ClearBlade Edge Binaries Runs through the typical processes for deploying a ClearBlade Edge

 Requires the following items to be entered:
 Edge Cookie